top of page

 Volunteering in Kenya can be a rewarding and enriching experience, but it's important to prepare yourself before you go.
 Here are some things you should know before volunteering in Kenya:

-1. Research the organization: Before committing to a volunteer program, research the organization thoroughly.
+1. Research the organisation: Before committing to a volunteer program, research the organisation thoroughly.
 Look for reviews or testimonials from previous volunteers and check their reputation with local authorities or other trusted sources.

 2. Obtain the necessary documentation: Depending on the nature of your volunteer work and the length of your stay, you may need to obtain a visa or work permit.
 Make sure you have all the necessary documentation and that it is valid for the duration of your stay.